Guide to Micro-Entrepreneur Business in France

 There are distinct tax and social security rules for those who run a business as a micro-entrepreneur.

-Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (sales), not your profit or loss.
+Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (defined as cash receipts), not your profit or loss.
+So you do not declare a profit or a loss for the purposes of your liability to income tax.

 A micro-entrepreneur has the choice of being liable for income tax under either the régime de base or micro-fiscal.